 Depending upon your specific kayak and the truck you drive, most kayaks will stick out anywhere from 2′ to over 4′ beyond the rear bumper of your truck.

-It is considered ‘good practice’ to always place a red or orange flag on the rear of your kayak!
-Not only for safety reasons but to protect your expensive gear!
+It is considered ‘good practice’ to always place a red or orange flag on the rear of your kayak, not only for safety reasons but also to protect your expensive gear!

 How To Haul Three or Four Kayaks in a Truck

-When heading out kayak fishing with friends the problem always arises on how to haul three to four kayaks at once!
+When heading out kayak fishing with friends, the problem always arises of hauling three to four kayaks at once!

-One way which is pretty easy is to stack the kayaks on one anther in the pickup bed.
-Making certain you strap them down securely.
+One pretty easy way is to stack the kayaks on top of one another in the pickup bed, making certain you strap them down securely.

 I always try to stack them with the tailgate down for additional support.
-There are times when you can stack them together on one side across the bed of the pickup truck too!
+Sometimes, you can stack them together on one side across the bed of the pickup truck, too!

 If the kayaks are smaller and 10′ long or shorter, you can haul them with the tailgate up, but I recommend leaving the tailgate down when traveling a long distance.